jasonsewall/maze_challenge/README.md

   - Make the 'win condition' more visually interesting
   - Support 'camera movement' to allow for larger mazes to be displayed well.
   - 3D maze viewers!

+## Known issues

+The Windows version sometimes does strange handling of input.
+It's not clear to my why at this point, but I blame Pyglet.